pyvista/pyvista-tutorial/tutorial/07_sphinx/README.rst

 PyVista and Sphinx
 ==================

-Leverage PyVista to make some awesome interactive web documentation.
+Leverage PyVista to make some awesome web documentation.

 .. tip::